danirus/django-comments-xtd/docs/settings.rst

  * ``allow_flagging``: Allow registered users to flag comments as inappropriate.
  * ``allow_feedback``: Allow registered users to like/dislike comments.
  * ``show_feedback``: Allow django-comments-xtd to report the list of users who liked/disliked the comment.
 The representation of each user in the list depends on the next setting :setting::`COMMENTS_XTD_API_USER_REPR`.
+ * ``who_can_post``: Can be either 'all' or 'users'.
+When it is 'all', all users can post, whether registered users or visitors.
+When it is 'users', only registered users can post.
+Read the use case *Only registered users can post*, for details on how to set it up.

 An example use: